-When you’re in love, it is unlikely that you “count the costs” of the impending nuptial.
+When you’re in love, it is unlikely that you “count the costs” of the impending nuptials.
 Will we be able to support ourselves?
 What about insurance, medical costs, and the expense of a larger home?

 Ask one another, “Will our individual financial situations hamper or enhance our future nuptials?”
 And, relatedly, “Should we seek the counsel of someone removed from our situation and family experience?”

-1. Healthier Fiscal “bottom line”
+1. Healthier Fiscal “bottom line.”

-For most older couples, combined income is greater than one would expect in the earlier stages in life.
+A combined income is greater than one would expect in the earlier stages in life.
 With job experience, duration, and growth in responsibility, comes greater financial benefit.

-2. Robust safety net for lean times
+2. A robust safety net for lean times

 Older couples tend to have a bevy of assets at their disposal.
 From stock portfolios to real estate holdings, they often benefit from a host of financial resources that can provide a robust safety net for the lean times.